The Art of Feng Shui

-The Pa kua – The Pa kua comprises the eight major trigrams found in the ancient divination test the I Ching.
+The Pa kua – The Pa kua comprises the eight major trigrams found in the ancient divination oracle the I Ching.

 The Theory of Change -The concepts of transformation found in the I Ching, describe which elements destroy or enhance another element.
 Knowledge of these basic cycles helps you create a destructive or productive cycle of fortune in your life.

 A navigational compass was used in prehistoric China and later modified to be used in feng shui.
 Emperor Wen of the Chou dynasty (1122-207 BC), used the pa kua as a tool to describe and define patterns of change in the natural world.
 In the eighth century BC, to encourage peace and wealth into a kingdom, the Chinese used pa kua with its theory of change.

 During the Han dynasty (206 BCE-210 CE), the study of Kan yu, Kan (mountains), yu (low places), was absorbed into the science of feng shui.
 Kan yu was the study of the energy of landforms, and the effect on individuals living close to them.
 The theory of mountains and rivers being filled with vital nourishing energy was developed by the Taoists Hauang-Shih Kung and Ch’ing Wu.
 Waterways were called water dragons, the pathways of energy in the mountains were called dragon veins.